 I told him it could be repaired very nicely with epoxy if that is what he wanted to do.
 “Why wouldn’t I want it repaired that way?” he asked.
 I explained that repairing an antique with epoxy may affect its resale value if the potential purchaser objects to the repair.
 Some collectors take a dim view of wooden antiques being repaired with epoxy because repairs are not easily reversible like they would be if hide glue was used for repair instead.

-This is the story of a 20′ sailboat manufactured in Norway in 1956 by the Ejvinds Company.
+This is the story of the Norway boat, a 20′ sailboat manufactured in Norway in 1956 by the Ejvinds Company.
 This boat sailed from Iceland to the east coast of Canada, then down to Miami.
 From Miami, it sailed south to St. Croix and the Virgin Islands.
 After a few years in St. Croix it was brought to the Florida Keys 1967 and had two or three different owners.
-I purchased it in the Florida Keys in 2003 and brought it to my home in Murray, Kentucky for restoration.
+I purchased the Norway boat in the Florida Keys in 2003 and brought it to my home in Murray, Kentucky for restoration.
 Continue reading

 On November 27, 2006, ground was broken on a perfect waterfront site overlooking the Les Cheneaux islands in Cedarville, Michigan in a ceremony that marked the end of a two-year fundraising effort and the beginning of The Great Lakes Boatbuilding School.